Who are we?

 - Low mood

-If your child would like support please speak to their teacher, GP or call us.
-If your child is under 16 we will usually need to speak to a parent/carer.
+If your child would like support please speak to their teacher, GP or call our Lincolnshire Here4You advice line.
+If your child is under 16 we will usually need to speak to a parent or carer.

 What we offer

 The support we offer is based on cognitive behavioural therapy (CBT) techniques, which are designed to help your child think about things differently and learn to cope in a more positive way.